madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 Training Data Set

-The training data set was obtained from the following soruce [Link](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).
+The training data set was obtained from the following source [Link](https://github.com/coldKnight/TrafficLight_Detection-TensorFlowAPI).
 A few modifications were performed, such that the number of images consisting of Green and Yello traffic lights are equal.
 In addition the images in the data set were not labled and classified.
 The image labeling was performed using [LabelImg](https://github.com/tzutalin/labelImg).
 The final data set used for training can be accessed at [Link](https://drive.google.com/open?id=1kDV6NReRehsExP-mdMYqoYGszpVZhaEp)

 Test Data Set

-The test data set was obtained from the following soruce [Link](https://github.com/alex-lechner/Traffic-Light-Classification).
+The test data set was obtained from the following source [Link](https://github.com/alex-lechner/Traffic-Light-Classification).
 The final data set used for testing can be accessed at [Link](https://drive.google.com/open?id=1cg_Owcn-nXXpufHn2g6D7ElVE65ZWqag)

+#
+Training

+All the training was performed on [Google Colab]().